Prussia: Kingdom of Prussia

 On 18 January 1701, Frederick William's son, Elector Frederick III, elevated Prussia from a duchy to a kingdom and crowned himself King Frederick I. In the Crown Treaty of 16 November 1700, Leopold I, emperor of the Holy Roman Empire, allowed Frederick only to title himself "King in Prussia", not "King of Prussia".
 The state of Brandenburg-Prussia became commonly known as "Prussia", although most of its territory, in Brandenburg, Pomerania, and western Germany, lay outside Prussia proper.
 The Prussian state grew in splendour during the reign of Frederick I, who sponsored the arts at the expense of the treasury.

 Frederick I was succeeded by his son, Frederick William I (1713–1740), the austere "Soldier King", who did not care for the arts but was thrifty and practical.
 He was the main creator of the vaunted Prussian bureaucracy and the professionalised standing army, which he developed into one of the most powerful in Europe.
 His troops only briefly saw action during the Great Northern War.
-In view of the size of the army in relation to the total population, Mirabeau said later: "Prussia, is not a state with an army, but an army with a state."
+In view of the size of the army in relation to the total population, Mirabeau, among others, has been attributed with coining the saying "Prussia, is not a state with an army, but an army with a state."
 Frederick William also settled more than 20,000 Protestant refugees from Salzburg in thinly populated East Prussia, which was eventually extended to the west bank of the Neman river, and other regions.
 In the Treaty of Stockholm (1720), he acquired half of Swedish Pomerania.